Anita Bryant: Victory and defeat

-On October 14, 1977, during a televised appearance in Des Moines, Iowa, she repeatedly said she "loves homosexuals, but hates their sin".
-During this appearance, Bryant became one of the first people to be publicly "pied" as part of a political protest.
-She had a pie thrown at her by Thom L. Higgins (1950–1994).
-Bryant quipped "At least it's a fruit pie", making a pun on the derogatory slur of "fruit" for a gay man and a reference to her work as a sponsor for fruit companies.
+While visiting the Iowa Public Broadcasting Network studios in Des Moines on October 14, 1977, Bryant repeatedly stated she "loves homosexuals, but hates their sin".
+The appearance was interrupted when Bryant became one of the first people to be publicly "pied" as part of a political protest, perpetrated by Thom L. Higgins.
+Bryant quipped "At least it's a fruit pie", a pun on the derogatory "fruit" for a gay man and a reference to her work as a sponsor for fruit companies.
 While covered in pie after the assault, she began to pray to God to forgive the activist "for his deviant lifestyle" before bursting into tears as the cameras continued rolling.
 Bryant's husband said that he would not retaliate, but followed the protesters outside and threw a pie at them.
 By this time, gay activists ensured that the boycott on Florida orange juice had become more prominent and it was supported by many celebrities, including Jane Fonda, Paul Williams, and Vincent Price (he joked in a television interview that Oscar Wilde's A Woman of No Importance referred to her).
 Johnny Carson also made Bryant a regular target of ridicule in his nightly monologues.
 In 1978, Bryant and Bob Green told the story of their campaign in the book At Any Cost.
 The gay community continued to regard Bryant's name as synonymous with bigotry and homophobia.
 However, at the same time, her name became a call to action for gay rights activists, and motivated many to picket her events, host anti-Bryant protests across the country, and increase attendance in and frequency of pride marches.

 Bryant led several more campaigns around the country to repeal local anti-discrimination ordinances, including campaigns in St. Paul, Minnesota; Wichita, Kansas; and Eugene, Oregon.
 In 1978, her success led to the Briggs Initiative in California, which would have made pro-gay statements regarding homosexual people or homosexuality by any public school employee cause for dismissal.
 Grassroots liberal organizations, chiefly in Los Angeles and the San Francisco Bay Area, organized to defeat the initiative.
 Days before the election, the California Democratic Party opposed the proposed legislation.
 President Jimmy Carter, Governor Jerry Brown, former president Gerald Ford, and former governor (and future President) Ronald Reagan—then planning a run for the presidency—all voiced opposition to the initiative, and it ultimately suffered a massive defeat at the polls.

 In 1998, the Miami-Dade County Commission reinstated the ordinance protecting individuals from discrimination on the basis of sexual orientation, by a narrow 7–6 vote.
 In 2002, a ballot initiative to repeal the 1998 law, called Amendment 14, was voted down by 56 percent of the voters.
 The Florida statute forbidding gay adoption was upheld in 2004 by a federal appellate court against a constitutional challenge but was overturned by a Miami-Dade circuit court in November 2008.